Information & FAQs

 Our minibus

 It is registered and licensed as a Public Service Vehicle, fitted with an electronic tachograph and subject to eight-weekly safety checks and an enhanced annual inspection.
-Willingly we comply fully with current Drivers' Hours Regulations, which govern the diving hours and rest hours of all drivers of Public Service Vehicles throughout the EU.
+Willingly we comply fully with current Drivers' Hours Regulations, which govern the driving hours and rest hours of all drivers of Public Service Vehicles throughout the EU.

 No driving days